The Write for Texas project has completed and is no longer active. The information below is for historical reference only.

-The Write for Texas collection of resources is available to all secondary (grades 6–12) English language arts and reading and content area teachers to support effective writing instruction.
-The resources include critical background knowledge, activities, and videos that relate to the Write for Texas Guiding Principles of Effective Writing Instruction.
-Participants learn and apply teaching techniques to support all students in writing.
-Academic coaches provide selected Write for Texas schools with classroom support and schoolwide professional development opportunities aligned with the Guiding Principles of Effective Writing Instruction.
+The Write for Texas collection of resources was available to all secondary (grades 6–12) English language arts and reading and content area teachers to support effective writing instruction.
+The resources included critical background knowledge, activities, and videos.
+Participants learned and applied teaching techniques to support all students in writing.
+Academic coaches provided selected Write for Texas schools with classroom support and schoolwide professional development opportunities aligned with the Guiding Principles of Effective Writing Instruction.

-Write for Texas supports approximately 115 instructional coaches working in approximately 200 schools across the state.
+Write for Texas supported approximately 115 instructional coaches working in approximately 200 schools across the state.

-Project sites are based in all 20 regional service centers across the state (Education Service Centers 1–20) and the following university-based National Writing Project sites:
+Project sites were based in all 20 regional service centers across the state (Education Service Centers 1–20) and the following university-based National Writing Project sites:

 - Texas A&M University–Corpus Christi (Coastal Bend Writing Project)